Autism Spectrum Disorders have been named The “Autisms” by Dr. Martha Herbert from Massachusetts

 - Autoimmune Disease

-- Genetic testing (chromosomal microarray, Autism panel, intellectual delay panel, mitochondrial DNA panel, or if necessary, whole genome
+- Genetic testing (chromosomal microarray, Autism panel, intellectual delay panel, mitochondrial DNA panel, or if necessary, whole

 - Genomic testing